Gurucharan-V/Weather-app-from-gc/README.md

 # Weather-app-from-gc
- # reactNative # Android # iOS
+ # reactNative # Android # iOS # api
- # api
-A Simple Weather application for android, web app, iOS and for Windows.
-I use react Native to develop the application from scratch. using application program interface of OpenWeather's database. with all required assets.
-Thank you
+A Simple Weather application for the android, web application, iOS, and Windows.
+I use react Native to develop the application from scratch. using the application program interface of OpenWeather's database. with all required assets.
+Thank you!
-I build apk by using EXPO Software Development Kit for android and dmg file for iOS build I have used Xcode and Cocoapods
+I build APK by using EXPO Software Development Kit for Android and dmg file for an iOS build I have used Xcode and Cocoapods.

 _______________________________
 Currently learning React native